cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/04-demo-skimming.md

 ~~~
 {: .output}

-This is just `~0.4%` of the original size, which means that the full dataset could be skimmed down to `~3GB` a much more manageable size.
+This is just `~0.4%` of the original size (ok, maybe in this particular case, the root file could actually be empty, but the reduction is indeed of that order), which means that the full dataset could be skimmed down to `~3GB`, a much more manageable size.

 Based on these simple checks, you could also estimate the time it would take to run over all the datasets we need using a single computer.
 To be efficient, you will need a computer cluster, but we will leave that for the *Cloud Computing* lesson.
-Fortunately, we have prepared these skims already at CERN, using CMS computing infrastructure.
-The files you will find at [this place](https://cernbox.cern.ch/index.php/s/rxBNWFhnVrXktAk) (you probably already downloaded them during the prep-work) were done in essentially the same way, except that we dropped out objects like jets, photons, trigobject, trigger and tracks, which we won't be needing for this simple exercise.
+Fortunately, we have prepared these skims already at CERN, using CERN/CMS computing infrastructure.
+The files you will find at [this place](https://cernbox.cern.ch/index.php/s/yzj0Qopaxtek5FJ) (you probably already downloaded them during the prep-work) were obtained in essentially the same way, except that we dropped out objects like jets, photons, and trigEvent, which we won't be needing for this simple exercise.

+> Note that, at this point, you could decide to use an alternative way storing the output.
+You could, for instance, decide to just dump a simple csv file with the information you need, or use another commercial library to change to a different output format.
+We will continue, however, using the `ROOT` format, just because this is what we are familiar with and it will allow us to get some nice plots.
+{: .testimonial}

 This completes the first step of the analysis chain.